whoisdsmith/AI-MTHRFCKR/README.md

 ## Prompts

-- [CLIP Interrogator 2](https://huggingface.co/spaces/fffiloni/CLIP-Interrogator-2) - An AI model that generates short answers to questions in natural language.
+- [CLIP Interrogator 2](https://huggingface.co/spaces/fffiloni/CLIP-Interrogator-2) - An AI Model That Generates Short Answers To Questions In Natural Language.
-- [Home | DiffusionDB](https://poloclub.github.io/diffusiondb/) - A platform that helps to easily visualize and explore high-dimensional data through diffusion maps.
+- [Home | DiffusionDB](https://poloclub.github.io/diffusiondb/) - A Platform That Helps To Easily Visualize And Explore High-dimensional Data Through Diffusion Maps.
-- [Midjourney Prompt Generators/](https://osvik.github.io/prompt-generators/) - A website that offers different prompt generators for creativity and inspiration.
+- [Midjourney Prompt Generators/](https://osvik.github.io/prompt-generators/) - A Website That Offers Different Prompt Generators For Creativity And Inspiration.
-- [Prompter Guide](https://prompterguide.com/) - A guide that provides tips and tricks on how to use teleprompters effectively.
+- [Prompter Guide](https://prompterguide.com/) - A Guide That Provides Tips And Tricks On How To Use Teleprompters Effectively.
-- [PromptExtend](https://www.promptextend.com/) - A platform that provides creative writing prompts and inspiration for writers, artists, and other creative minds.
+- [PromptExtend](https://www.promptextend.com/) - A Platform That Provides Creative Writing Prompts And Inspiration For Writers, Artists, And Other Creative Minds.
-- [Prompt Generator For Stable Diffusion](https://www.thomas.io/stable-diffusion-prompt-generator) - A prompt generator that helps to generate creative ideas for writing and other artistic endeavors.
+- [Prompt Generator For Stable Diffusion](https://www.thomas.io/stable-diffusion-prompt-generator) - A Prompt Generator That Helps To Generate Creative Ideas For Writing And Other Artistic Endeavors.
-- [PromptHero](https://prompthero.com/) - A platform that provides creative prompts and inspiration for writers, artists, and other creative minds.
+- [PromptHero](https://prompthero.com/) - A Platform That Provides Creative Prompts And Inspiration For Writers, Artists, And Other Creative Minds.
-- [Prompt Hunt](https://www.prompthunt.com/) - A platform that provides creative prompts and inspiration for writers, artists, and other creative minds.
+- [Prompt Hunt](https://www.prompthunt.com/) - A Platform That Provides Creative Prompts And Inspiration For Writers, Artists, And Other Creative Minds.
-- [Promptist](https://huggingface.co/spaces/microsoft/Promptist) - An AI model that generates writing prompts in natural language.
+- [Promptist](https://huggingface.co/spaces/microsoft/Promptist) - An AI Model That Generates Writing Prompts In Natural Language.
-- [PromptLocker](https://www.promptlocker.com/) - A platform that provides a library of writing prompts for writers, artists, and other creative minds.
+- [PromptLocker](https://www.promptlocker.com/) - A Platform That Provides A Library Of Writing Prompts For Writers, Artists, And Other Creative Minds.
-- [Promptmakr](https://promptmakr.com/) - A platform that provides creative prompts and inspiration for writers, artists, and other creative minds.
+- [Promptmakr](https://promptmakr.com/) - A Platform That Provides Creative Prompts And Inspiration For Writers, Artists, And Other Creative Minds.
-- [Prompt.Noonshot](https://prompt.noonshot.com/) - Midjourney Prompt Wizard - A website that offers a prompt generator for creativity and inspiration.
+- [Prompt.Noonshot](https://prompt.noonshot.com/) - Midjourney Prompt Wizard - A Website That Offers A Prompt Generator For Creativity And Inspiration.
-- [PromptoMANIA](https://promptomania.com/) - A platform that provides creative prompts and inspiration for writers, artists, and other creative minds.
+- [PromptoMANIA](https://promptomania.com/) - A Platform That Provides Creative Prompts And Inspiration For Writers, Artists, And Other Creative Minds.
-- [Prompts Database](https://stablediffusionweb.com/prompts) - A database of creative writing prompts for writers, artists, and other creative minds.
+- [Prompts Database](https://stablediffusionweb.com/prompts) - A Database Of Creative Writing Prompts For Writers, Artists, And Other Creative Minds.
-- [Public Prompts](https://publicprompts.art/) - A platform that provides a library of public writing prompts for writers, artists, and other creative minds.
+- [Public Prompts](https://publicprompts.art/) - A Platform That Provides A Library Of Public Writing Prompts For Writers, Artists, And Other Creative Minds.
-- [Simple Prompt Generator V0.3](https://wine-ineff.github.io/Simple_Prompt_Generator/) - A simple prompt generator for writing and other creative endeavors.
+- [Simple Prompt Generator V0.3](https://wine-ineff.github.io/Simple_Prompt_Generator/) - A Simple Prompt Generator For Writing And Other Creative Endeavors.
-- [Stable Diffusion Prompt Book](https://openart.ai/promptbook) - A platform that provides a library of creative prompts and inspiration for writers, artists, and other creative minds.
+- [Stable Diffusion Prompt Book](https://openart.ai/promptbook) - A Platform That Provides A Library Of Creative Prompts And Inspiration For Writers, Artists, And Other Creative Minds.
-- [Super Prompts](https://superprompts.com/) - A platform that provides creative prompts and inspiration for writers, artists, and other creative minds.
+- [Super Prompts](https://superprompts.com/) - A Platform That Provides Creative Prompts And Inspiration For Writers, Artists, And Other Creative Minds.

 ---